G-Boronad/Arduino-air-quality-analyser/readme.md

 ![](carte-english.png)

 ## Connection explanation:
+* Grove shield is plugged on Mega board then sd shield is plugged en Grove sheield.

 * SD Shield is attached to SPI bus as follows:
     * MOSI - pin 11 on sd shield connected with wire to  pin 51 on  Mega
     * MISO - pin 12 on sd shield connected with wire to  pin 50 on Mega